 If that feels pretty easy, up it to 2 sets of 15 or increase the weight you’re using.

-A great posture exercise is the superman.
-This exercise is good for posture in a number of ways since it works your core and your back.
+Bad posture can contribute to the severity and appearance of pectus excavatum.
+Strengthening your postural muscles can help.
 Because we often work on our front body — especially when strengthening our chest to help with pectus excavatum — this exercise will help balance your body by strengthening your posterior chain — those muscles on the back of the body.

-- Lie on your stomach on a mat, with your arms outstretched in front of you and your forehead resting on the ground.
+- Lie on your stomach on a mat with your arms extended in

 - As you inhale, lift your head, legs, and arms.